Airbus jet re-launch heralds busy aerospace show

 Analysts say it also plugs a potential future gap in the Airbus wide-body jet portfolio after poor sales of its A350-800 - the minnow of the next-generation A350 family whose development looks set to be halted or suspended as a result.

-The commercial debut of two models called A330-800neo and A330-900neo, as reported by Reuters on Friday, heads a busy schedule of announcements on day one of the show, at which Boeing could hit back promptly with new sales of its 787 Dreamliner.
+The commercial debut of two models called A330-800neo and A330-900neo, first reported by Reuters, heads a busy schedule of announcements on day one of the show, at which Boeing could hit back promptly with new sales of its 787 Dreamliner.

 Analysts have until now generally predicted a low-key show, because of steadily growing fears of airline overcapacity.